AG630/Arnold-Schwarzenegger-Parallax-HTML/documentation/README.md

 - The purpose of the site: to include information about my chosen individual's life, accomplishments, and other things.
 In addition to this purpose, I wanted the website to feel 'unique' and creative, by maximising CSS capabailities.

+## **Planning the user stories** ##

+In order to create a good user story experience, I researched user stories and came across a very useful website with some detailed explanations on user stories in Software development: https://www.netsolutions.com/insights/user-stories-in-agile/.
+This is an article written by Satinder Singh, who says "that stories are expressed in a simple sentence that outlines the desired outcome of a task."

+Following Satinder's advice I had to think about the following:

+The User: User refers to the end user of the software.
+Remember that we’re not just after a name or job title.
+We need to understand who our customers are and what they truly want.
+We need to have empathy for them.

+(Want to): We’re referring to the intent of end users, not the features they use.
+We need to specify what they’re trying to achieve with the task, not to mention the UI of the app.
+Otherwise, you’re missing the point.

+(So that): Describes the bigger picture.
+What’s the end goal users are trying to achieve with the feature?

+An example he gives looks something like this: "As a startup owner, I want to organize my work in one place so that I feel more in control.

+As an HR professional, I want to understand better my colleagues’ progress so that I report our successes and failures".

+Who would be viewing my website?
+Fans of Arnold Schwarzenegger, or individuals carrying out research on him.

+What's the intent of the user?
+The user aim(s) for this particular website, are to extract information about Arnold Schwarzenegger for research purposes.
+This aim is met with a fun and interactive website to make the user's intent enjoyable to carry out.

+The 'So that' part of this equation is to use the data collected for a project to use and present for a school project, fo example.
+This could also be for personal pleasure but ultimately the purpose is clear, it's for research purposes.

+Put together, the user story my user story for this project looks like this: As a user, I want to understand and research Arnold Schwarzenegger so that I can collect data and present the findings for project purposes.

 ## **The Different Sections of the parallax** ##

 Homepage